afheisleycook/afheisleycook/README.md

-- 👋 Hi, I’m @afheisleycook
+👋 Hi, I’m @afheisleycook
 - 👀 I’m interested in proggramming python and .net programming
 -
 - 🌱 I’m currently learning .net and python apllications for web develop
-- 💞️ I’m looking to collaborate on .n wen developement
+- 💞️ I’m looking to collaborate on .n webdevelopement
 - 📫 How to reach me aheisleycook@gmail.com
 [main]
 <!---